by Tammy Taylor

 Now I pull out a stainless steel bowl and grease it well with shortening.
 I plop my dough into the greased bowl, then grease my hands and pat the whole thing down.
 Most recipes tell you to turn the dough ball to coat all sides of the dough but this was an easier way for me.
 Then I greased a piece of wax paper and placed it across the top of the bowl, greased side down.

-Now I turn my oven on preheat for about 30-45 seconds, then turn it off again to make a warm draft-free environment in my oven.
-With the oven turned off I slide my bowl containing my bread dough into the oven and shut the door, setting the timer for 1 hour.
+Now I turn my oven on preheat for about 30-45 seconds, then turn it off again.
+This makes a warm draft-free environment in my oven.
+With the oven turned off I slide my bowl containing my bread dough into the oven and shut the door.
+Finally I set the timer for 1 hour.

 After an hour the bread has risen beautifully.
 I lightly flour my counter top and I plop the whole thing on the counter.
 I sprinkle the dough with a little flour to keep it from sticking to my hands and I begin to knead the dough to break down all the bubbles it contains.
 After kneading for a couple of minutes I cut the dough in half, sprinkle a little more flour on one half of the dough and take my rolling pin and roll the dough into a rectangle.

-Then I carefully roll the rectangle dough into a log, pinching the ends to seal them and place it into a greased glass bread pan, turning to coat the top.
+Then I carefully roll the rectangle dough into a log, pinching the ends to seal them.
+I place the dough log into a greased glass bread pan, turning to coat the top.

 Then I repeat the rolling/pinching/greasing procedure for the second loaf.
 When both loaf pans are ready I place them back in my warm oven, cover them with the same wax paper as before and allow the dough to rise a second time.
-Although the recipe calls for the second rise to be about an hour, this time frame caused a previous batch to over-rise, creating large air pockets that collapsed during baking & resulting in a misshapen loaf.
+Although the recipe calls for the second rise to be about an hour, this time frame caused a previous batch to over-rise.
+Thereby there were large air pockets created that collapsed during baking & resulting in a misshapen loaf.
 So this time I only allowed the second rise for about 50 minutes and it worked beautifully.
 You want your dough to rise to approximately double in size.

 So now that you’ve read the behind-the-scenes version, here’s the reader’s digest version: